Skip to main content

 If you no longer need the persistent volume, delete the PersistentVolumeClaim that was used to create the volume.

-The PV will be immediately deleted if the PVC manifest specifies the parameter persistentVolumeReclaimPolicy: Delete.
-Read more about the Reclaim policy in the article Reclaiming Kubernetes documentation.
+The PV will be immediately deleted if the persistentVolumeReclaimPolicy: Delete parameter is specified in the PVC manifest.
+For more information about the Reclaim policy, see the Reclaiming Kubernetes documentation article.

 1. Check which pods are bound to the PVC: